IfeBusola263/Prophet/mobile/mobile_arcitecture.md

 - Encapsulated logic for API interaction and file parsing

 ### `store/`
-- Zustand stores for contacts, campaigns, analytics
+- React-Redux stores for contacts, campaigns, analytics

 ### `navigation/`
 - App stack using React Navigation for screen transitions